MARKET STUDY: INSURANCE REBRANDING

 It has a compelling soundtrack and unique delivery.

-The imagery thinks the switching trigger is taking care of family.
+The imagery suggests the switching trigger is taking care of family.
 That could be emotional but all it says is that BCBS of Illinois has been around a long time.

-There are nostalgic elements of the piece but who cares how long it has been around?
+There are nostalgic elements of the spot but who cares how long it has been around?
 What matters is what does it mean me.

 The national campaign does better.

-It is annoying, with the tricky vibe.
+It is annoying, with a tricky vibe.
 But it describes who the customer is.
 Active, happy, and a goofball.

 The “health of us all” is a message that works for both the customer and the company with an emotional sense at its core.

 Remember you NEED emotion.
 And emotion doesn’t have to be sappy.
-It’s stronger when it isn’t.
+In fact, it’s stronger when it isn’t.